Harding meets Widmann x 2

 The siblings, Carolin and Jörg Widmann, are frequently also colleagues – composer Jörg has written several pieces for his younger sister, award-winning violinist Carolin, and his Violin Concerto No. 2 is also dedicated to her.
 Benjamin Britten dedicated his song cycle, Nocturne, to Alma Mahler with whom he corresponded for many years.
 The lyrics are taken from all the great writers and Alma was very fond of the piece.
 Schoenberg’s suggestive and innovative Verklärte Nacht was written to the composer’s beloved, who subsequently became his wife.

-As a composer, it is not a bad idea to have a skilled musician in the family.
-As a sixteen-year-old clarinettist, Jörg Widmann started writing down the improvisations he played in order to remember them.
-Since then, he has dedicated his time, alongside his career as a clarinettist and conductor, to exploring non-traditional approaches to music and instruments, preferably with his younger sister, the violinist Carolin Widmann, as his partner.
-“It is wonderful having Carolin there to conduct the wildest experiments.
-I wrote my Études for violin for her”, he said in an interview.
+As a composer, it is not a bad thing to have a skilled musician in the family.
+As a 16-year-old clarinettist, Jörg Widmann started writing down his improvisations in order to remember them.
+Since then, he has dedicated his time as a composer, alongside his career as a clarinettist and conductor, to exploring non-traditional approaches to music and instruments – preferably together with his younger sister, violinist Carolin Widmann. ”Having Carolin there to conduct my wildest experiments is wonderful,” he said in an interview.

 Benjamin Britten wrote his song cycle Nocturne for Alma Mahler.
 The two met in New York in 1942 and began a correspondence.
-In 1958, when Britten asked her permission to dedicate his new piece to Mahler, the answer arrived by telegram and said: “My happiness is enormous..
+In 1958, when Britten asked her permission to dedicate his new piece to her, the answer arrived by telegram: “My happiness is great.
 I cannot feel or think of anything else.
 My deepest thanks!”
-Nocturne, which is written for a solo tenor voice, flute, cor anglais, clarinet, bassoon, harp, French horn and timpani, as well as strings, musically presents eight poems by Shelley, Tennyson, Coleridge, Middleton, Wordsworth, Owen, Keats and Shakespeare.
+Nocturne, written for tenor soloist, flute, cor anglais, clarinet, bassoon, harp, French horn, timpani and strings, presents eight poems by Shelley, Tennyson, Coleridge, Middleton, Wordsworth, Owen, Keats and Shakespeare.
 In each part of the through-composed piece, a solo instrument emerges beside the solo vocalist.